PaperFanz/laser/README.md

 Laser implements the basic funcitonality of the assembler included in LC3Edit, with some changes, including a new feature.
 These differences are as follows:

-1. Aside from the existing pseudoops `ORIG`, `END`, `STRINGZ`, `BLKW`, `FILL`, there is an additional `ALIAS` pseudoop. `ALIAS` allows you to declare an alias for a word before the `.ORIG x____` declaration, and is similar to a `#define` statement in C. For example, if you were to `.ALIAS foo bar`, then every occurence of `foo` in your code following the `.ORIG` would be replaced with `bar` at compile time.
+1. Aside from the existing pseudoops `ORIG`, `END`, `STRINGZ`, `BLKW`, `FILL`, there is an additional `ALIAS` pseudoop. `ALIAS` allows you to declare an alias for a word before the `.ORIG x____` declaration, and is similar to a `#define` statement in C. For example, if you were to `.ALIAS foo bar`, then every occurence of `foo` in your code following the `.ORIG` would be replaced with `bar` when the program is assembled.
 The intention is to allow you to 'name' your registers, making it easier to keep track of your operations.
 2. By using the command `laser -a *.asm` you can assemble all assembly files in a directory.
 This is especially useful when dealing with programs utilizing data files or user-defined subroutines.
 For this reason, `laser`'s error reporting system will include the file name along with the line number that the error originates from.
 3. Hex and binary numbers used in `.FILL`s will be sign extended to 4 hex characters and 16 binary bits and calculated accordingly, as opposed to zero-extending like LC3Edit.
 For the most part, functionality is unchanged, except for hex numbers leading with '8' or greater, and binary numbers leading with '1'.
 For example, LC3Edit assembles `.FILL xA` as `x000A`, while `laser` will assemble it as `xFFFA`.
 To get `laser` to fill `x000A`, add a leading 0 - `.FILL x0A`.
 4. `laser` has error-checking features similar to LC3Edit, but separates the severity of these errors into three separate tiers: